laposheureux/NumberCounter/README.md

 --------

 - jQuery 1.7.2 if using jQuery's swing or linear functions
-	- Currently determining an older minimum when relying upon jQuery.easing.1.3.js (and will be solving this issue to allow older stock jQuery soon)
+- jQuery 1.4 when relying upon jQuery.easing.1.3.js
+- Can also be used without easing and has been tested down to jQuery 1.4.
+It may work with 1.3.x.

 Best used with
 --------------